rhondene/Codon-Usage-in-Python/README.md

 # Codon-Usage-in-Python
-Python3  implementation of popular codon usage metrics or manipulating output files from popular codon usage tools like CodonW.
+Python3  implementation of popular codon usage metrics or manipulating output files from popular codon usage tools like CodonW (John Peden).
 I work with hundreds of species in parallel so these scripts to handle batch processing of multiple files.
-To ensure accuracy of expected output,  these results of the code were benchmarked against established tools.
+To ensure accuracy of expected output,  the results of the code were benchmarked against established tools.

 # Terms
 ## Codon Usage Bias